His recent matters include:

 - Securing a victory for Schindler Elevator Corporation in the United States Supreme Court in a case interpreting the public disclosure bar of the False Claims Act.

-Prior to joining Weil, Mr. Banks clerked for Judge Marsha S. Berzon of the U.S. Court of Appeals for the Ninth Circuit.
+Prior to joining Weil, Adam clerked for Judge Marsha S. Berzon of the U.S. Court of Appeals for the Ninth Circuit.